ax1/a1-server/README_DEV.md

 ## PERFORMANCE
 performance has dropped a little bit against express (before was better), but this version is asyncfied and promise based so this loss is acceptable

+V7.0.0 is # slower on async functions (10% slower) 68 secs
+PROMISES is better but also slower (5%) if removed the async keyword in /test speed is much better (59 sec)

 siege  http://localhost:8080/test -r100 -c100
 ** SIEGE 3.0.8